Subscription FAQs 2018

 How do I pay my subscription fees?

 The easiest way to pay your subscription fees is by Direct Debit.
 If you have a UK bank account, you can ensure your fees are taken care of not just for this year, but for every year.
-To set up your Direct Debit please complete the online mandate.
+To set up your Direct Debit please contact Central Registry.
 You can also pay online by using debit or credit card when completing your Annual Renewal online.
 A limited number of other options are available.

 Please note ICAS no longer accepts payment by cheque.